Paper assets are not the only assets you can put into a Roth, Traditional or Self-Directed IRAs (Individual Retirement Accounts).

 Note: Not all Trustee companies have their own depositories.
 Your Trust company will assist you in finding one if they do not have one for themselves.

-Furthermore, GoldStar Trust Company and First State Depository Company are two known and reputable trust companies that do have their own depositories.JM Bullion (an affiliate with the guide) has partnered with New Direction IRA and First State Depository to offer the lowest cost and quickest IRA setup and maintenance.
+Furthermore, GoldStar Trust Company and First State Depository Company are two known and reputable trust companies that do have their own depositories.BGASC - (BuyGoldAndSilverCoins), an affiliate with this guide, has set up a easy to understand page to help you through the process of starting a Precious Metals IRA or helping you with an existing IRA.
 Click this link to learn more about their program.

 Internal Revenue Service - IRA Online Resource Guide